On this pageOverview

 expect(afterUndo.redoStack).toHaveLength(1)

-})The export test below mocks localStorage, renders the full <App /> component, fires a paint stroke via DOM events, then polls with vi.waitFor() until the async effect completes.
+})The persistence test below spies on localStorage.setItem, renders the full <App /> component, fires a paint stroke via DOM events, then polls with vi.waitFor() until the async effect completes.

 test('painting persists canvas to localStorage', async () => {